gear-foundation/gear-wiki/docs/developing-contracts/gear-program.md

 ```

-Optional `init()` function is called only once during program initialization.
-And handles the incoming `init payload` if there is one.
+Optional `init()` function is called only once during program initialization and handles the incoming init payload if any.

 The `handle()` function (also optional) will be called every time the program receives an incoming message.
-In this case, the `payload` will be processed.
+In this case, the payload will be processed.